Making your soil rain-ready : Skywatchers it’s time to look down

 This is a guest post by Niels Corfield, soil health, agroforestry and whole farm planning advisor, researcher and advocate.
-You can find more articles from him on medium.

 For graziers and farmers